juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-55.md

 type: session
 number: 55
 date: 2021-11-20
 ---

+{% include nav.html %}

-“So horny” is Hasanas’ contact in the Hellcieda.
+"So horny" is Hasanas’ contact in the Hellcieda.
 They can give us some info.

 The other band is staying in the room next to the stage.
-They’re called “Rage Against the Divine”.
+They’re called "Rage Against the Divine".

 We’re expected to start at 8, the main event is at 10.
 Trugen is the name of the hostess.